To search the Repository click here: http://repository.wit.ie/

 There are a couple of things that it important to remember when uploading to the repository.

-The most important thing is to add your WIT email address and the email of any other WIT author to the form as you are filling it in.
+The most important thing is to add your SETU Waterford email address and the email of any other SETU author to the form as you are filling it in.
 The reason for this is that it allows your name to be associated with your work.
-The email address uniquely identifies you as a WIT author of a particular paper.
+The email address uniquely identifies you as an SETU Waterford author of a particular paper.

 If you can, paste the abstract into the appropriate form field.
 The abstract can help with the findability of your work on the Web, particularly if the full-text is not made available.